What is a balance sheet for business?

 How to create a balance sheet for your business

-Once you have this information, add together your total liabilities and shareholders’ equity to determine whether the amount equals your business assets.
+5. Add together your total liabilities and equity to confirm the total equals your total assets.

 Tips for creating a company balance sheet